ptomato/talks/tc39-2026-03/README.md

 - arguments in favour of separating
   - doesn't require 262 editor group to maintain expertise
   - having a dedicated TG ensures we maintain experts
-  - like with Intl, most of TG1 doesn't care to discuss Temporal details
+  - as with Intl, most of TG1 doesn't care to discuss Temporal details
   - mostly different sets of readers
   - other specs may want to reference just Temporal bits